pareekshitreddy/QuerySense-Natural-Language-to-SQL-Converter-Database-Query-Tool/README.md

 # QuerySense: Natural Language to SQL Converter & Database Query Tool

-End-to-end Streamlit application enables seamless conversion of natural language queries into SQL (Structured Query Language) queries, along with querying an SQLite database.
+End-to-end LLM application enables seamless conversion of natural language queries into SQL (Structured Query Language) queries, along with querying an SQLite database.
 Leveraging the Gemini-pro API for language model capabilities, it offers a user-friendly interface for interacting with databases using plain English queries.

 ## Features: